 So that you know, you can be more mindful me specifically, I don’t track what I eat anymore.
 But I can tell you pretty much how I feel, what my habits are, what that looks like and what I need at specific meals to keep things in check that kind of thing.
 The first thing I do if I have something specific I’m I’m looking to accomplish, though, which would be get back to the objective parameters of nutrition and that type of thing.
 So does that answer your question

 Steve Washuta: that totally answers my question.
-And actually, the very last sentence, you said, really answered my question in insofar as I feel the same way, I don’t track what I eat, because I have for a long period of time, so I understand my body.
-And I have a relative idea at all times subconsciously, of not only what I’ve been eating and what I’m eating, but like the caloric amount, again, subconsciously, I’ve been thinking about it, but I just know, because I used to do it for so long.
+And actually, the very last sentence, you said, really answered my question.
+As I feel the same way.
+I don’t track what I eat, because I have for a long period of time.
+So I understand my body.
+And I have a relative idea at all times subconsciously, of not only what I’ve been eating and what I’m eating.
+But the caloric amount, again, subconsciously, I’ve been thinking about it.
+I just know, because I used to do it for so long.

-But I think that my issue with the intuitive eating number one is like you said, the, the the definition and the name sounds odd because everyone says, well, it’s not exactly just eat whatever you want, I’m like, well, then, then they need to change the name.
-Because Intuitive Eating does actually mean that if you break down the definition of intuitive and eating, but secondary secondarily, it’s that I think some people are naive to think that everyone has a really good idea of what’s good and what’s bad.
+But I think that my issue with the intuitive eating.
+Number one is like you said, the, definition and the name sounds odd.
+Because everyone says, well, it’s not exactly just eat whatever you want.
+I’m like, well, then, then they need to change the name.
+Because Intuitive Eating does actually mean that.
+If you break down the definition of intuitive and eating.
+Secondarily, it’s that I think some people are naive to think that everyone has a really good idea of what’s good and what’s bad.

 Dr. Marc Morris: yeah, no, completely.
-And I think there’s room like, the weird thing about those like, you know, diametrically opposing opinions is that like, the middle serves to disappear.
+And I think there’s room like, the weird thing about those.
+Like, diametrically opposing opinions is that like, the middle serves to disappear.
 Like it’s like it, we sometimes the pendulum swings, and it swings too far.
 And maybe it’ll correct itself.
 But go as we stretch on either side, it’s like, Man, this isn’t helping anything.
 If anything, it’s making it a bit more, a bit more confusing.
 But I think overall, it’s been a good thing.
 And I’m happy that people have options, and I’m happy that people will have different ways of approaching things.
-I just hope that it goes like in both ways, in terms of strategies and things that could be meaningful, impactful for different people.
+I just hope that it goes like in both ways.
+In terms of strategies and things that could be meaningful.
+Impactful for different people.

 Steve Washuta: I’m doing a podcast with an RD coming up basically, about vanity and health.
-And for me, it’s it’s a interesting thing, because I don’t have any like sort of vanity, I don’t know what you want to call this, like, psychosis issues, right?
+And for me, it’s it’s a interesting thing.
+I don’t have any like sort of vanity.
+I don’t know what you want to call this, like, psychosis issues, right?
 Like, I’ve never been worried, necessarily overly worried about what I look like.
 So I can’t put myself in that person’s perspective.
-But because I’ve worked with seniors, as the majority of my population, I am deathly worried about how I will feel.
+Because I’ve worked with seniors.
+As the majority of my population, I am deathly worried about how I will feel.
 So I’m so concerned with being injured, that I do everything to avoid being injured.
-And I’m very hypersensitive about that.
+I’m very hypersensitive about that.

-And my training regiments are and how I work with my clients are for me, and that’s a big thing that I promote is training for your older age, much like you’d save money for retirement, you have to save your body and trained for so that you’re not injured into old age.
-And I think that, you know, training has gotten into be such vanity based.
+My training regiments are and how I work with my clients are for me.
+That’s a big thing that I promote is training for your older age.
+Much like you’d save money for retirement.
+You have to save your body and trained for so that you’re not injured into old age.
+I think that, you know, training has gotten into be such vanity based.
 Do you find that in what you’re doing?
 I know vanity is a good what I would call like, it opens the door.
 Right?
 It’s it leads people into nutrition and health.
 But do you find that it’s the only reason?
 Are people only coming to nutritional counselors because they want and coaches because they want to look better?
 Or is there more of a health component here, too.

-And there’s different phases, and there’s different things to focus on and what what I thought would be ideal isn’t actually the case, but we can’t reach them.
+And there’s different phases.
+And there’s different things to focus on.
+What what I thought would be ideal isn’t actually the case, but we can’t reach them.
 And we can’t get them to that point.
-If we don’t ultimately give them what they want at first in terms of marketing and getting them in the door.
+If we don’t ultimately give them what they want at first.
+In terms of marketing and getting them in the door.
 And then ultimately, you know, delivering on what they need.
 So if that makes any sense, but I think it does open the door like for sure.

 Vanity stuff.
-And I think I think to be naive and think that I think the tide is changing a little bit in terms of people are looking at this stuff in terms of overall health and how they feel and it not just being aesthetic and vanity related.
+And I think I think to be naive and think that I think the tide is changing a little bi.t In terms of people are looking at this stuff in terms of overall health.
+How they feel and it not just being aesthetic and vanity related.
 But there’s always gonna be some overlap.
-And I think we’d be you know, naive to think that that isn’t the case, because there is definitely something in the middle where it’s like, you might feel a little bit better if some certain things are taken care of or moving in the right direction.
-But it can’t just be based on that because when it is just based on that we’ve seen the backlash, and I think if anything, it’s made things worse, right?
+I think we’d be you know, naive to think that that isn’t the case.
+Because there is definitely something in the middle.
+Where it’s like, you might feel a little bit better if some certain things are taken care of or moving in the right direction.
+But it can’t just be based on that because when it is just based on that we’ve seen the backlash.
+I think if anything, it’s made things worse, right?

-Steve Washuta: Yeah, if you’re willing, if that’s your number one goal and you’re willing to do anything you can to look a certain way.
+Steve Washuta: Yeah, if you’re willing.
+If that’s your number one goal and you’re willing to do anything you can to look a certain way.
 Well then your number two goal could be Push down, which would be health, right?
-So I’m willing to take XYZ supplement, although I know things are going wrong in my body by taking this or I’m willing to eat certain things or, or let’s like lose sleep over doing XYZ, whatever the things I am doing, because I know it’s going to help my vanity.
+So I’m willing to take XYZ supplement.
+Although I know things are going wrong in my body.
+By taking this or I’m willing to eat certain things or let’s like lose sleep over doing XYZ.
+Whatever the things I am doing, because I know it’s going to help my vanity.

-If I if that’s the number one goal over health, and they’re not sided by side working in concert, like you talked about, right?
+If I if that’s the number one goal over health.
+They’re not sided by side working in concert, like you talked about, right.
 Like, okay, what gets me through the door is I know that I can look better.
-But once I find out that the health components are great, all my decisions need to be based off of is this also making me healthier?
+But once I find out that the health components are great.
+All my decisions need to be based off of is this also making me healthier?
 And looking better?
 Because if it’s only doing looking better than I have to say, No, I can’t do that.

 Steve Washuta: Where’s the best place to find everything Dr. Mark?
 And actually, why don’t you give me two avenues here, general population, people who might be interested in nutrition programs.
 And then let’s say personal trainers who might be interested in learning the Dr. Mark way, and maybe they even have specific questions for you concerning marketing and how you do things.

 Dr. Marc Morris: Yeah, great.
 No, the best I’m most active on Instagram.
 And that’s probably where you can find the majority of my nutrition coaching-focused work.
-I post like three times a day I’m definitely active on there, feel free to DM me and we can chat about where you’re at and how I could potentially help.
-And then the if anyone is looking for a nutrition coaching specifically as an individual and maybe have a weight loss goal or you know, performance-based goal.
+I post like three times a day I’m definitely active on there.
+Feel free to DM me and we can chat about where you’re at and how I could potentially help.
+And then the if anyone is looking for a nutrition coaching specifically as an individual.
+Maybe have a weight loss goal or you know, performance-based goal.
 WW Dr. Holly health.ca would be the one-on-one coaching arm of our business.